 Activity-based controls on Methane Metabolism and Molecular Machinery

-In support of an ARPA-E project aimed at developing infrastructure-compatible fuels from methane feedstock, we are exploring the details of methane-based metabolisms using uncultured seafloor methane seep communities as inspiration.
-One key objective is to express a methane-activating metabolic pathway in a fast-growing, genetically tractable organism; once incorporated into central metabolism methane-derived carbon can relatively easily be used to produce targeted products such as plastics or liquid fuels.
+In support of a 2016-2017 ARPA-E project aimed at developing infrastructure-compatible fuels from methane feedstock, we explored the details of methane-based metabolisms using uncultured seafloor methane seep communities as inspiration.
+One key objective was to express a methane-activating metabolic pathway in a fast-growing, genetically tractable organism; once incorporated into central metabolism, methane-derived carbon can relatively easily be used to produce targeted products such as plastics or liquid fuels.
 When expressing a methanogenic version of the key enzyme methyl coenzyme M reductase (Mcr) in E. coli, we observed a distinct profile of post-translational modifications, indicating that protein sequence alone does not determine the final form and activity of the enzyme.
 Through affinity-based protein pull-down experiments, we subsequently identified several putative methyltransferases that may be critical in generating these modifications.

-Related work aims to incorporate anaerobic methanotrophic, sulfide-producing organisms into an industrially relevant platform by developing a sediment-free community.
-We have identified optimized salinity and temperature settings, and demonstrated enhanced metabolic rates on carbon cloth scaffold.
+Related work incorporated anaerobic methanotrophic, sulfide-producing organisms into an industrially relevant platform by developing a sediment-free community.
+We identified optimized salinity and temperature settings, and demonstrated enhanced metabolic rates on a carbon cloth scaffold.
 High throughput sequencing revealed a streamlined community composition, and fluorescence in situ hybridization microscopy showed a novel spatial arrangement of AOM consortia partners, potentially due to the substrate's electrical conductivity.
 These findings are integral to the first-stage of a proposed two-component system to produce biofuel from methane, through sulfide production.

 Marlow, J.*, Kumar, A.*, Enalls, B., Reynard, L., Tuross, N., Stephanopoulos, G., and P. Girguis, Biotechnology & Bioengineering (2018), Harnessing a Mixed Microbial Community in Support of a Methane-Fueled, Sediment-Free System for Utilization of Distributed Sources of Natural Gas.
 [Link]

 Energetic Perspectives on Methanotrophic Limits, "Extremophilic" Life, and Astrobiology